PuChen7/Data-Sorting/README.md

 This project takes a CSV file and sort data based on different value types using C language.

 # To Do List
-Need to deal with empty string in the csv file.
+* Need to deal with empty string in the csv file.
+* The value of first column doesn't go into the token.